Osteopathy what is it?

 Osteopathy is a form of medicine unlike physiotherapy which is a therapy.

 Osteopaths trained in NZ have 5 years of "hands on training" becoming experts in palpation and manipulation specific to the treatment of pain and dysfunction concerning the musculo-skeletal system.
-Furthermore Osteopaths are trained to understand the pathology of disease and recognise undiagnosed pathology and refer where necessary In contrast physiotherapist training is 4 years which covers a wider scope of practice to treat a large range of medical conditions, through use of therapeutic machines and exercise prescription with minimal "hands on training".
+Furthermore Osteopaths are trained to understand the pathology of disease and recognise undiagnosed pathology and refer where necessary.
 Therefore generally an Osteopathic treatment involves a more hands on approach to healthcare in comparison to physiotherapy which has a greater focus on rehabilitation and exercise prescription.
 I uniquely bridge this gap having a strong back in sports and degree in Physical Education with a focus on exercise prescription/rehabilitation.

 The consultation involves a detailed case history relating to the reason for your visit.
 Examinations are conducted using varied diagnostic procedures that test joint,spinal, muscle and nerve function.